waterhackweek/whw2020_waterbalance/README.md

 ## Collaborators
 - Project Lead: Ayman Alafifi
 - Data Science Lead: Scott Black
-- Science Team: Hemendra Kumar, Takhellambam Bijoychandra Singh,Parisa Shahbaz, Brooke Mason, Santosh Subhash Palmate, Deen Dayal, Takhellambam Bijoychandra Singh, Caitlin Eger, Bart Nijssen
+- Science Team: Hemendra Kumar, Takhellambam Bijoychandra Singh, Parisa Shahbaz, Brooke Mason, Santosh Subhash Palmate, Deen Dayal, Takhellambam Bijoychandra Singh, Caitlin Eger, Bart Nijssen

 ## Background Statement
 - Precipitation, and in particular its effective portion, provides part of the water crops need to satisfy their transpiration requirements.
 The soil, acting as a buffer, stores part of the precipitation water and returns it to the crops in times of deficit.